Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 ~~~~
 {: #Fig-lorawan-schc-payload title='SCHC Message in LoRaWAN'}

-A fragmentation datagram with application payload transferred from device to
+A fragmented datagram with application payload transferred from device to
-Network Gateway, is called uplink fragmentation datagram.
+Network Gateway, is called uplink fragmented datagram.
 It uses an FPort for data uplink
 and its associated SCHC control downlinks, named FPortUp in this document.
 The
-other way, a fragmentation datagram with application payload transferred from
+other way, a fragmented datagram with application payload transferred from
-Network Gateway to device, is called downlink fragmentation datagram.
+Network Gateway to device, is called downlink fragmented datagram.
 It uses another
 FPort for data downlink and its associated SCHC control uplinks, named FPortDown
 in this document.